TrevorDrayton03/SENG4110-Physics-Simulator/README.md

 ## About

-This project is a simple phsyics simulator that simulates a cannon shooting a ball across an empty field.
+This project is a simple physics simulator that simulates a cannon shooting a ball across an empty field.

 This simulator determines the amount of time it takes for a cannonball to land after being shot from a cannon.